AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 ```
 Requires the `requests` module.
 Compiles and uploads a local file to the Particle Photon.
 _Arguments_
-*  `String filepath` - File path to the file(s) that you want to flash as the Photon sketch
+*  `String filepath` - File path to the file(s) that you want to flash as the Photon sketch.

 _Returns_
 * None